 The EYFS’s early years curriculum requires a core focus on 7 areas for learning and development in children under five.
 These are all inter-connected in real terms.

 These three areas of focus are considered ‘prime’ areas because progress in one will help towards progress in all the others.
-They are:

 1. Communication & Language